-Warhammer 40K: Dawn of War is based on the famous Warhammer 40K Universe and its lore.
+Warhammer 40K: Dawn of War follows the famous Warhammer 40K Universe and its lore.
 The action takes place in the 41st millennium and the world has been at war for a very long time.
 The game’s atmosphere is amazing and you can play with one of 4 races: Space Marines, Orcs, Eldar, and Chaos.

 When you play the game, such considerations never come to mind and you can choose any race you prefer.
 Players who are familiar with the lore tend to pick the Space Marines out of loyalty but every single race is fun to play, having distinctive plusses and minuses.

 The game’s cinematic does a great job at introducing you to this brutal world, in which war is the only thing there is and the value of any individual’s life is an afterthought.
-The voice acting throughout the game is exceptional and you are guaranteed to memorize many character lines just by hearing them a few times.
+The voice acting throughout the game is exceptional.

-Both the PvP mode and the single-player campaign are very well designed and the developers’ love for the 40K Universe can be felt in every aspect of their game.
+Both the PvP mode and the single-player campaign are very well designed and the developers’ love for the 40K Universe is visible in every aspect of their game.

 5. Rise of Nations: Extended Edition